The Content Flood

 The Flood is not a physical space — it is the perceptual experience of being connected to the Sprawl's networks.
 But it has a feel: the constant low-pressure of content against consciousness, the subtle vibration of information seeking attention, the specific exhaustion of a mind that has been assessing stimuli for sixteen hours and found none of them worth remembering.

-Visual identity: white noise static, neon fragments, electric cyan on black.
+White noise static.
+Neon fragments.
+Electric cyan on black.
 A waterfall of screens, each showing a different face saying a different thing, all at once, forever.
-A drop of water in an ocean — indistinguishable from every other drop.
-Harsh, flickering, screens-only lighting.
-No natural light, no shadow, just the endless glow of content.
+Harsh, flickering, screens-only lighting — no natural light, no shadow, just the endless glow of content.
+A drop of water in an ocean, indistinguishable from every other drop.

 The Attention Economy